federicotaira/Reversi---Othello/README.md

 The code also defines several helper functions, such as checkDisc() to check if a cell is valid for placing a game piece, and flipDisc() to flip the opponent's pieces when a piece is placed.

-Overall, this code provides a functional implementation of the Reversi game that can be played in a web browser using an HTML canvas.